• Our Rules and Regulations

 THEORY - For All Instruments, Includes Vocal

-NORTH AMERICAN OPEN CONCERTO CHAMPIONSHIP QUALIFICATIONS - Three categories of instruments: Piano, Guitar, and Band/Orchestra (which is to include all other non-keyboard instruments)
+NORTH AMERICAN OPEN CONCERTO CHAMPIONSHIP QUALIFICATIONS - Four categories of instruments: Piano, Guitar, Band, and

 DUET DIVISIONS